osrf/gazebo_design/path_planner/path_planner.md

 [here](http://gazebosim.org/tutorials?tut=custom_messages#CollisionMapCreatorPlugin),
 which rasterizes 3D world information, then uses
 [ray intersection](https://bitbucket.org/osrf/gazebo/src/f41484ce1fe3451075a61311d4b7e14c086a5f4e/gazebo/physics/RayShape.cc?at=default)
 to generate a 2D collision map.
+Again, we will, at least initially, only support planning in a static world, so collision map generation will be based on only the current positions of entities in the world.

 After instantiating a path planner interface, passing the cost map and other required parameters, the plugin receives the calculated path from the planner